Ouxsoft/LivingMarkup/docs/index.md

 9. A dynamic page is then returned.

 # Examples
-See how PXP can be used through our [Examples](https://github.com/hxtree/PXP/blob/master/examples/README.md).
+See how LivingMarkup can be used through our [Examples](https://github.com/hxtree/LivingMarkup/blob/master/examples/README.md).

 # `PageDirector`
 The PageDirector is passed a PageBuilder and parameters (containing a HTML/XML document and a list of elements to make